ThyLAW/Graveyard-Locator-App/README.md

 ### Credits:

-Some code extracted from the wonderful examplse demonstrated by @Priyanka found here : https://github.com/priyankapakhale.
+Some code extracted from the wonderful examples demonstrated by @Priyanka found here : https://github.com/priyankapakhale.